National Funding Review: We Suggest You Pass on This Secretive Lender

 In this review, we’ll tell you about what National Funding has to offer (spoiler: a business loan, equipment financing, and a merchant cash advance).
 We’ll also tell you about why you might or might not want to apply with this alternative lender.

-National Funding isn’t the best lender for most businesses (but it’s not the worst either)
+National Funding isn’t the best lender (but it’s not the worst either)

 Here at Business.org, we know that different businesses have different needs.
 So yes, we definitely have our favorite lenders (as seen on our rankings of the best small-business loans).
 But we know that those lenders won’t work for everyone, which is why we always try to point out what makes even our less-liked lenders great for certain businesses.

 We’ll be honest, though: after lots of research and lots of thought, we have a hard time saying that National Funding is best for any business.
 That’s in part because it has some very real cons―like high interest rates and a complete lack of transparency.

 It’s also because National Funding doesn’t have any real standout features.
 It doesn’t have the lowest credit requirements, the fastest funding times, the most financing products, the best customer reviews―you get the idea.

 Merchant cash advances

 To be clear, we’re not saying National Lending is the worst lender out there.
 It has pretty good customer reviews, after all.
 It’s just that there are so many better options for business loans that we don’t know why National Lending should be any business owner’s first choice for funding.